jorgecasas/php-ml/docs/machine-learning/datasets/array-dataset.md

 ### Remove columns

-You can remove columns by index numbers, for example:
+You can remove columns by their index numbers, for example:

 ```
 use Phpml\Dataset\ArrayDataset;